fedeallocati/mlt/README.md

 - **Clusterers** : Used to group data on a defined number of clusters

 ### Parametrization:
-- **Parametrized** : The model learns parameters from the data, which later are used to calculate the prediction
+- **Parametrized** : The model learns a fixed amount of parameters from the data, which later are used to calculate the prediction
 - **Non-Parametrized** : The model keeps the data (or a transformation of it), and then uses it to calculate the prediction (this models usually are **Self-Trainable**)

 ### Method of training: